 Best for New Investors: Fundrise

-Fundrise is my choice as the best option for new investors for a few reasons:
+Fundrise is my choice as the best real estate crowdfunding platform for new investors for a few reasons:

 - Invest in a portfolio of carefully chosen properties, without the need to pick properties for yourself

 - Excellent user interface and reporting through the Fundrise website

 A few years ago I invested in Fundrise’s starter portfolio and quickly added more to get into one of their core plans (long-term growth).
 So far, I’ve had a good experience with Fundrise, and I’m happy with the long-term investment.